 SPL support (including DRAM initialization code) is available since version 2017.03-rc1, though this version is missing the ATF support, which is required to boot Linux.
-Work for this is underway (RFC patches).
+These bits have been merged into 2017.07-rc1.

 There is a README file in the U-Boot tree describing how to compile U-Boot for the board.
 This should be in sync with what the current U-Boot code base supports.

 - Basic support has been merged into Linux v4.10-rc1, though this does not support MMC, so can only be used with an initrd.
 Also it lacks support for any other peripheral except I2C and UART (serial console).

 - MMC and USB support is queued to be merged into 4.11-rc1, which brings the support into some kind of usable state, though Ethernet support is still missing.

 For a first experience, grab a firmware image and flash it to a micro-SD card:

 # zcat pine64_firmware-20171130.img.xz | dd of=/dev/sdX bs=1k seek=8

 (replacing sdx with the device name of your micro-SD card).
 This image contains Allwinner's boot0 (for initializing the DRAM), an ARM Trusted Firmware version (for 64-bit initialization, PSCI support and basic PMIC setup) and an upstream U-Boot, plus the device trees for both board variants.
 Kernels can be loaded using the normal U-Boot ways (loading via TFTP, MMC, USB, then using booti).
 Also executing EFI binaries is supported (bootefi).
 Letting the U-Boot time-out pass will scan attached storage devices, also queries PXE servers.

 $ export CROSS_COMPILE=aarch64-linux-gnu- $ ARCH=arm64 make clean defconfig $ ARCH=arm64 make -j4 Image